hdmf-dev/hdmf-schema-language/source/description.rst

         default_name: Default name for the group
         doc: Required description of the group
         quantity: Optional quantity identifier for the group (default=1).
-        linkable: Boolean indicating whether the group is linkable (default=True)
         attributes: Optional list of attribute specifications describing the attributes of the group
         datasets: Optional list of dataset specifications describing the datasets contained in the group
         groups: Optional list of group specifications describing the sub-groups contained in the group